Instructions for Use

 Solutions to common problems can be found below.
 If you still need any help with the application, please contact support@medaia.atlassian.net.

-Problem | Solution |
+Problem Solution

-The third-party application is crashing during the assessment procedure or not working properly. | Report the problem to our customer service: support@medaia.atlassian.net. |
+The third-party application is crashing during the assessment procedure or not working properly.
+Report the issue to our customer support: support@medaia.atlassian.net

-The same skin change shows different risk assessments when evaluated several times. | Take a picture of the skin change under constant lighting conditions from a distance of 10 to 15 cm, as specified in the intended use.
-Larger (>15 cm) or smaller (<10 cm) distances reduce the reliability of the risk assessment.
-If there are different risk assessments within the intended distance, the most serious one shall be considered valid.
-In doubt, you should in any case consult a medical specialist. |
+1. Take a picture of the skin change from a distance of 10 to 15 cm, as specified in the intended use.
+Larger (<15 cm) or smaller (<10 cm) distances reduce the reliability of the risk assessment.
+If there are different risk assessments at intended distance, the most serious one must be considered valid.

 9 Description of Symbols

-Warnings Text marked with a warning symbol must be read before using the device. |
+Text marked with a warning symbol must be read before using the device.

-Manufacturer The device is produced by the manufacturer, whose name and address are stated next to the symbol.
-Indicates the medical device manufacturer, as defined in Medical Device Regulation 2017/745. |
+The device is produced by the manufacturer, whose name and address are stated next to this symbol.
+Indicates the medical device manufacturer, as defined in Medical Device Regulation 2017/745.

-CE Mark The device complies with the Medical Device Regulation 2017/745. |
+The device complies with Medical Device Regulation 2017/745.

-Consult electronic instructions for use Indicates the need for the user to consult electronic instructions for use. |
+Indicates the need for the user to consult the electronic instructions for use.

 10 Privacy Policy